MohidFarhan/MohidFarhan.github.io/_posts/2025-08-02-limitations-of-schrodinger.md

 ### The Pauli Matrix Attempt

 This was where Dirac's genius had begun to shine.
-Normally, one would conclude this to be a dead route since no number satisfies all constraints at once.
+Normally, one would conclude this to be a dead route since no scalar number satisfies all constraints at once.
 The Pauli matrices were then tried.
 Although Dirac claimed to have derived these himself, it is not consensus as these matrices are usually associated with Wolfgang Pauli, another prominent physicist of that time.
 A famous property of these matrices is that they satisfy:

 $$ \sigma_i \sigma_j + \sigma_j \sigma_i = 0 $$